calint/bob/README.md

 # bob
 experimental web application built using server b and object persistence dbo

-compiled and run by legacy java 1.7
+can be compiled and run by legacy java 1.7